Skip to main content

 LACORS national fire safety guidance for housing (PDF 1MB / 82 pages)

-‘Inner’ rooms;
+‘Inner’ rooms

 Bedrooms and living rooms should ideally exit directly onto a hallway which leads directly out of a property.
-However any bedrooms accessed via living rooms and/or kitchens are known as ‘inner rooms’ and in these cases there must be a satisfactory alternative means of escape from these rooms.
+However, any bedrooms accessed via living rooms and/or kitchens are known as ‘inner rooms’ and in these cases there must be a satisfactory alternative means of escape from these rooms.

-Smoke detection;
+Smoke detection

 Smoke/heat detectors must be interlinked (radio linked is acceptable) and should be hard wired into the property.
 For smaller low risk HMOs it may be acceptable to use 10 year battery-sealed smoke detectors as long as they are interlinked.

-Fire fighting equipment;
+Fire fighting equipment

 There are no longer requirements to have fire-fighting equipment in HMOs.
 The advice is to evacuate the building to a place of safety and call the fire and rescue service.
+The evacuation plan should be clearly displayed within the property.

 The Regulatory Reform (Fire Safety) Order 2005 introduced duties in relation to the common areas of HMOs and blocks of flats.